-Gateway to the mountains – Home to one of the world’s most remarkable Zen temples
+Welcome to Puli, gateway to Taiwan’s Central Mountain Range & home to one of the world’s most remarkable Zen temples!

 Puli is a city in Nantou County, in central Taiwan.
 Most people only stop here on their way to the mountains, to places like Mt.
 Hehuan, Taroko Gorge and Sun Moon Lake.
 Others come to visit the astonishing Chung Tai Chan Monastery.
-Very few visitors stay overnight in Puli.
+Few visitors stay overnight in Puli.

 If you do end up in the city and you’re looking for things to do or places to go, you might want to consider visiting the attractions I present on this page.

 Chung Tai Chan Monastery

 But it looks like one.
 Especially at night, when dozens of powerful light beams illuminate the sky over this 43-storey structure.
 Reminds me of the laser show over Hong Kong harbor a bit.

 Chung Tai Chan Monastery is the most unusual religious monument I’ve ever seen.
 It fuses modern materials and technology with ancient Zen Buddhist traditions and iconography.
 Inside, you can survey expansive halls and pavilions that contain art work, sacred texts, carvings and some pretty impressive statues.
 It’s a really cool place where you could easily spend 2-3 hours walking around snapping pictures and chatting with the staff / nuns.